simoc/csvjdbc-website/www/doc.md

 width files to specify whether the header line containing the column names is also fixed width.
 If False, column names are separated by the `separator`.

+###missingValue
++ type: String
++ default: `null`
++ When not null, lines with too few column values will use this value for each missing column, instead of throwing an exception.

 ###quotechar
 + type: Character
 + default: `"`